Amrita Sher-Gil: Artistic and cultural legacies

-The Indian cultural center in Budapest is named the Amrita Sher-Gil Cultural Center.
+The Indian cultural centre in Budapest is named the Amrita Sher-Gil Cultural Centre.
 Contemporary artists in India have recreated and reinterpreted her works.

 Amrita Sher-Gil (1969) is a documentary film about the artist, directed by Bhagwan Das Garga and produced by the Government of India's Films Division.
 It won the National Film Award for Best Non-Feature Film.

 Besides remaining an inspiration to many a contemporary Indian artists, in 1993, she also became the inspiration behind the Urdu play Tumhari Amrita.

 UNESCO announced 2013, the 100th anniversary of Sher-Gil's birth, to be the international year of Amrita Sher-Gil.

 Sher-Gil's work is a key theme in the contemporary Indian novel Faking It by Amrita Chowdhury.

 Aurora Zogoiby, a character in Salman Rushdie's 1995 novel The Moor's Last Sigh, was inspired by Sher-Gil.

+Claire Kohda refers repeatedly to Amrita Sher-Gil and to her painting the Three Girls in her 2022 novel Woman, Eating, which features a British main character of mixed Malaysian and Japanese origin.
+Struggling with alienation and with living between worlds as the vampire offspring of a vampire mother and human father, the protagonist, Lydia, identifies with the Three Girls and speculates that they were vampires: "I'm pretty sure that all of Sher-Gil's subjects were vampires and that maybe she was one, too..."

 Sher-Gil was sometimes known as India's Frida Kahlo because of the "revolutionary" way she blended Western and traditional art forms.

 On 30 January 2016, Google celebrated her 103rd birthday with a Google Doodle.
 In 2018, The New York Times published a belated obituary for her.

-In 2018, at a Sotheby's auction in Mumbai, Sher-Gil's painting The Little Girl in Blue was auctioned for a record-breaking 18.69 crores.
-This painting is a portrait of Amrita's cousin Babit, a resident of Shimla and was painted in 1934, when the subject was 8 years old.
+That year, at a Sotheby's auction in Mumbai, her painting The Little Girl in Blue was sold at auction for a record-breaking 18.69 crores.
+It is a portrait of her cousin Babit, a resident of Shimla and was painted in 1934, when the subject was eight years old.

+In 2021, Sher-Gil's painting Portrait of Denyse was put up for auction by Christie's with an estimated value to be between $1.8-2.8 million.
+The 1932 portrait features Denyse Proutaux, a Parisian art critic, whom Sher-Gil met in 1931.
+Proutaux was featured in other Sher-Gil paintings, including Young Girls and Denise Proutaux, which were both included in the exhibition "Amrita Shergil: The Passionate Quest" at the National Gallery of Modern Art in New Delhi.

+On 18 September 2023, Sher-Gil's 1937 painting The Story Teller fetched $7.4 million (Rs 61.8 crore) at a recent auction, setting a record for the highest price achieved by an Indian artist.
+SaffronArt, the auction house, organised the sale on Saturday night.
+This came just 10 days after modernist Syed Haider Raza's painting, Gestation, fetched ₹ 51.7 crore at Pundole auction house.
+In a page dedicated to the artwork, SaffronArt said the legendary artist sought to explore the realm of domestic life in The Story Teller.